 A point to note is that a company may achieve a favorable price variance only by making a bulk purchase.
 But, this may raise the company’s inventory cost, thus, wiping the benefits gained from a favorable variance.

 The operating plan of a company also determines whether or not a company has a favorable or unfavorable variance.
 For instance, if the purchasing department of a company insists on buying in small quantities, it may result in unfavorable price variance.

 Direct Material Price Variance

-One can easily apply the price variance concept to all types of costs, such as labor costs, overhead costs, direct materials cost, and more.
+One can easily apply the price variance concept to all types of costs, such as labor costs, overhead costs, direct materials costs, and more.
 Let us understand how we can apply the idea to direct material costs.
-The point is if you can use the concept to one type of cost, you can easily apply it to other kinds of costs too.
+The point is if you can use the concept for one type of cost, you can easily apply it to other kinds of costs too.

 Following is the formula to calculate this variance: